 Gift Certificates Available.
 SHOP NOW!

-Currently pursuing a Bachelor's of Music at New York University
+Currently pursuing a Bachelor's of Music and a Master's in Music Education at New York University

 Third Street Music School Annual Audition Winner (2018)

 I'm a passionate and motivated instructor who loves sharing the transformative power of classical music with students.
 I am currently working towards getting a Bachelor's of Music Performance at New York University.
 I've had the privilege of playing with orchestras and chamber ensembles in amazing spaces like Carnegie Hall, Weill recital hall, and Jazz at Lincoln Center.
 There's something truly magical about sharing a beloved piece of music with an audience for the first time, and this is what excites me most about performing.

 I started teaching in high school, and I've been teaching consistently for the past 5 years.
 Encouraging regular practice on a consistent schedule is one of the key points I like to emphasize for younger students, as it tends to help the student progress and gain a passion for the instrument.
 If a student isn't having fun in their lessons, then I'm not doing my job!
 My students are encouraged to enter competitions and recitals, as well as work on composing their own original material, so they can feel good about their accomplishments and stay motivated to learn.
 I'm always looking to bring on new students of all ages!